-Madison, Wisconsin February 16, 2018
+Madison, Wisconsin February 15, 2019

-SACRAMENTO MUNICIPAL UTILITY DISTRICT FINANCING AUTHORITY MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED)
+SACRAMENTO MUNICIPAL UTILITY DISTRICT FINANCING AUTHORITY MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED For the Years Ended December 31, 2018 and 2017

 Using this Financial Report

 This annual financial report for Sacramento Municipal Utility District Financing Authority (Agency) consists of management's discussion and analysis and the financial statements, including notes to the financial statements.
 The basic Financial Statements consist of the Statements of Net Position, the Statements of Revenues, Expenses and Changes in Net Position and the Statements of Cash Flows.